31 Essential Woodworking Tools Found in Most Workshops

 31. Dust Mask

-One last piece of safety gear you might want to wear when working in the woodshop is a dust mask.
+One last piece of safety gear on the list of essential woodworking tools you might want to wear when working in the woodshop is a dust mask.
 The sawdust in the air, along with several other chemicals, can seriously damage your lungs, especially after years of working in your shop.
 Vigilant use of a dust mask can go a long way towards keeping you healthy and avoiding the dangers associated with breathing in the air inside a woodshop.
 Always make sure there is plenty of ventilation as well, especially when working with paint thinner or other dangerous chemicals.

 If you have enjoyed our list, please share these 31 must-have woodworking tools on Facebook and Twitter.